 There are two core Sling TV packages: Sling Orange and Sling Blue.
-Both cost $30 a month (the first month is only $20), but they’re comprised of slightly different offerings.
+Both cost from $40 a month (opens in new tab), but they’re comprised of slightly different offerings.

 After selecting your core package, the below extras can be added for the listed monthly fee:

-Also available are a range of a-la-carte channels and international mini-packages: meaning you can personalize your line-up with premium channels like EPIX and UP Faith and Family, or select Chinese, Brazilian and Italian content, at prices between $3 and $10.
+Also available are a range of a-la-carte channels and international mini-packages, so you can personalize your line-up with premium channels like Showtime, BET+, and UP Faith and Family, or select Chinese, Brazilian and Italian content, at prices between $3 and $10.

 How to watch Sling TV absolutely FREE

-Whether it's a shameless way to encourage people to try out the service or a genuinely benevolent act, Sling TV has over 5,000 films and TV shows that you can watch for free whenever you want.
+While the Sling free trial has been and gone for the time being, there’s a small hub of content free to stream all-year round.
+Sling TV has over 5,000 films and TV shows that you can watch for free (opens in new tab) whenever you want.

 How do Sling TV packages compare to Hulu?

-Both Hulu and Sling TV have a plethora of live programming at relatively low costs, with Sling Orange providing access to over thirty channels for the very affordable price of $30 a month.
-Hulu + Live TV’s core package is $54.99, but offers more than twice the number of networks.
-Even if you decide to purchase Sling Orange + Blue at $45, Hulu has the highest ratio of channels to hard-earned dollars - marginally.
+Both Hulu and Sling TV have a plethora of live programming at relatively low costs, with Sling Orange providing access to over thirty channels for the tempting price of $35 a month.
+Meanwhile, Hulu with Live TV’s core package is $69.99, but offers almost twice the number of networks, and bundles in ESPN's and Disney's streaming platform.

-It’s a close-run thing.
-Sling TV surpasses Hulu with its affordability, “a la carte” flexibility and potential selection of 200 channels in comparison to just over 80.
-But, if your wallet can take the extra strain, Hulu wins as far as value for money is concerned, having thousands of television series and movies in addition to live TV functionality.
-You can read more about Hulu’s prices and subscription packages for further information.
+But, if your wallet can take the extra strain, Hulu wins as far as value for money is concerned, having thousands of hit OD movies, on top of live TV functionality, sports content from ESPN Plus and exclusive Hulu and Disney Plus originals.
+You can read more in our Hulu prices guide for further information.

 How do Sling TV packages compare to YouTube TV?

-How does the Sling TV price compare to HBO Max?
+How does the Sling price compare to other streaming services?